CosmiQuantum/QICK_Qubit_LabSuite/README.md

 ## Contributing
 If you'd like to add a new analysis, follow these steps.
+1. Create a new branch using the instructions found at the CosmiQ [How to use github](https://github.com/CosmiQuantum/how_to_use_github) repo.
-1. Create a Python file containing a class that defines the analysis you want to do.
+2. Create a Python file containing a class that defines the analysis you want to do.
 It should include pulling the data from disk and parsing it into useful data structures.
+Please use the following naming convention:
-Give the file the same name as your class (all lower case or camelCase).
+   - If your file contains a class, give the file the same name as your class using CamelCase.
+   - If your file does not contain a class, please use the naming convention all_lowercase_with_underscores.py
+   - For methods, please use the convention all_lowercase_with_underscores_definition()
+   - If a file has a class, it should only contain that class in it
-2. Move that file into `src/qicklab/analysis`.
+4. Move that file into `src/qicklab/analysis`.
-3. Open the file `src/qicklab/analysis/__init__.py` and add a line importing your class:
+5. Open the file `src/qicklab/analysis/__init__.py` and add a line importing your class:
 ```
 from .myAnaClass import myAnaClass
 ```